-If a questionable power system is being used (e.g. small or old battery, ESC that may not have a BEC that will support high-current draw, etc.), it is recommended that a voltmeter be used to perform the following tests.
+If a questionable power system is being used (e.g. small or old battery that may not support highcurrent draw, etc.), it is recommended that a voltmeter be used to perform the following tests.

-Note: The Hangar 9 Digital Servo & Rx Current Meter (HAN172) or the Spektrum Flight Log (SPM9540) is the perfect tool to perform the test below.
+Note: The Spektrum Flight Log (SPM9540) is the perfect tool to perform the test below.

-Plug the voltmeter into an open channel port in the receiver and with the system on, load the control surfaces (apply pressure with your hand) while monitoring the voltage at the receiver.
+Plug the Flight Log into an open channel port in the receiver and with the system on, load the control surfaces (apply pressure with your hand) while monitoring the voltage at the receiver.
 The voltage should remain above 4.8 volts even when all servos are heavily loaded.